tokenly/xstalker/README.md

-Streams redis events to a socket.io server.
+Streams insight transaction events to a beanstalk queue.